TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 _name_of_method  # valid
 1_method_name    # invalid (Starts with a number) method_27        # valid
-method?_name     # invalid (Valid symbols. such as ?, can only be used at the end of the name) method_name!     # valid begin            # invalid (Ruby reserved word) begin_count      # valid
+method?_name     # invalid (Valid symbols, such as "?", can only be used at the end of the name) method_name!     # valid begin            # invalid (Ruby reserved word) begin_count      # valid